Somewhere in time

 Unfortunately, the poor kid was not allowed to remain concealed for too long.
 One King Bhagirath found out about her abode and began to grumble that civilization was on the verge of destruction, this time due to a shortage of water.
 No water to be found anywhere, except for that huge mass of untapped resource, tucked away in M’s hairy crest.
 By now, M had gone blue under the colossal weight on his head anyway.
 He must have been only too relieved therefore to unburden himself.
 Thus, the Ganges you and I know was eased out of Shiva’s head by Bhagirath and carefully guided through the drought-ridden plains of North India.
 Being a little pompous himself, the chap even called a part of the river Bhagirathi.

 It didn’t take T’swamy and his tribe too long to discover the diverse purposes for which they could use the river.
-Given the choice, I am sure that Ganges would have preferred to freeze back to her pristine state, as Vishnu’s missing toe.
+Given a choice, I am sure that Ganges would have preferred to freeze back to her pristine state, as Vishnu’s missing toe.
 But that was not possible, since V didn’t miss his T, as far as I can tell.
 Nor was M gullible enough to offer his head a second time for her to roost in.
 Instead, she had to find solace in the fact that she was decreed as unpollutable.
 The holiest of holies!
 Do what you like, you can’t defile her.
 Tonsure your head, take a dip in the river and voila!
-Your soul is purified forever, even if your body emerges with a dead frog clinging to your chest.
+Your soul is purified forever, even if your body emerges covered with excreta.

 Perhaps M should have kept his philanthropic propensities at bay and let V’s toe carry out the destruction.
 That would preclude the existence, amongst lesser beings, of polluters of public johns, and amongst greater ones, of polluters of public minds.
 Those who scare innocent onlookers by spinning ontological paradoxes.
 Of course, in that event, the Brahmanda itself would have gone up in smoke.
 And along with it, the anda-s that fertilized into you and me.
 But then, what’s the point of creating a guy, merely to make him fret day and night that he may not have been created after all?